Small Business Finance Courses

 Introduction

 Small business finance refers to the raising and managing of funds by business organizations.
 Much of the day-to-day work of business finance is conducted by lower-level staff; their work includes handling cash receipts and disbursements, borrowing from commercial banks on a regular and continuing basis, and formulating cash budgets.
+If you’re looking to enhance your skills in this area, consider enrolling in a practical finance training course with certification Singapore to gain hands-on knowledge and improve your financial decision-making for small businesses.
 Here are courses that are related to small business finance:

 Business Tax Foundations

 Whether you are a professional accountant or a manager at a small-sized firm, navigating business taxes can be intimidating.
 Business taxes are an ongoing process for most businesses, with multiple due dates throughout the year.
 This course was designed to unlock the mystery around these forms and deadlines.
 Join professor Michael McDonald as he dives into the foundations of business taxes, detailing what needs to be submitted to the IRS when it needs to be submitted, and the essentials of completing these tax forms.
+In addition to covering key filing procedures, the course touches on critical financial metrics like earnings before tax vs EBITDA vs profit after tax, helping participants understand how tax obligations interact with different stages of income reporting.
 Upon completing this course, you’ll have a deeper understanding of the government’s rules and requirements, as well as how to save time and funds when filing business taxes.

 The skills covered in this course are;